intelops/kubviz/README.md

 ```
 2. Replace "<NATS IP Address>" with the IP address of your NATS service **kubviz-client-nats-external**.

+**NOTE:**

+A time-based job scheduler is added for each plugins.
+They allow you to schedule and automate the execution of plugins at specific times, intervals.
+Each plugin execution can be configured to run at a precise time or at regular intervals.

 #### How to Verify if Everything is Up and Running

 After completing the installation of both the client and agent, you can use the following command to verify if they are up and running.